 - All grants are project-specific.
-Funds may not be transferred between projects or used for activities not outlined on the project application. - Reporting requirements (see 5.3) must be met before funds can be disbursed. - Significant delays or departures from the timeline submitted in the project application must be reported to the Operations and Grants Manager. - Projects should be completed, including reporting requirements, by March 31 of the grant year.
-Projects which cannot be completed on this timeline must be granted a written extension in advance by the Operations and Grants Manager, or risk losing grant funding.
+Funds may not be transferred between projects or used for activities not outlined on the project application. - Reporting requirements (see 5.3) must be met before funds can be disbursed. - Significant delays or departures from the timeline submitted in the project application must be reported to the Office and Project Manager. - Projects must be completed, including reporting requirements, by March 31, of the grant year.